liudmila-sherstnyakova/rinex-reader/README.md

 # all_values = [20279832.26, 108597600.752, 2741.776, 20279835.24, ...]
 ```

-When handling navigation data, [RinexData] class provides utility method to search for the closest time block
+When handling navigation data, [RinexData] class provides additional utility methods:
+* `find_closest_match` - to search for the closest time block for a given satellite
-for a given satellite
+* `find_closest_correction_match` - to search for the closest correction block for a given satellite

 ```
 block = result.find_closest_match(sv='R02', timestamp='2022-09-29T11:00:00')
 # block will contain fields based on the GNSS.
 In this example, one can use
 # block.SV_pos_X or block.msg_frame_time, since GLONASS satellite was used.

+block = result.find_closest_correction_match(correction_type='ION', sv='G01', timestamp='2020-01-01T00:00:00')
+# block will contain fields based on the GNSS.
+In this example, one can use ION Klobuchar variables
+# block.Alpha0 or block.Beta0, since ION corrections for GPS were requested.
 ```

 [RinexData]: src/nmbu/rinex/common/rinex_data.py
 [reader.py]: src/nmbu/rinex/reader.py
-[main.py]: src/main.py
+[examples.py]: src/examples.py
 [numpy]: https://numpy.org/
 [pytest]: https://pytest.org/